California surpasses New York as worst-hit state in COVID-19 cases

 Total cases in the most populous US state climbed above 414,000 with just a handful of California counties reporting 4,700 new cases so far on Wednesday.

-New York has recorded by far the most deaths of any US state at over 32,000 with California in fourth place with nearly 8,000 deaths.
+New York has recorded by far the most deaths of any US state at more than 32,000 with California in fourth place with nearly 8,000 deaths.

 The rapid increase of cases has made it difficult to trace the pathogen's path through the community through contact tracing, a process of interviewing people who test positive for the virus to find out how they were exposed, and whom they in turn might have exposed, California Secretary of Health and Human Services Mark Ghaly said on Tuesday.